RealestK: Artistry

 Alex Nino Gheciu of Complex, who interviewed RealestK in February 2022 felt that "RealestK's songs are full of raw candour and vulnerability—he yearns for something real amid an increasingly soulless and nihilistic age" and added that "he's got the lived-in, heart-wrecked conviction of someone twice his age, and one of the most captivating new voices in Canadian R&B".

+With the release of Forgive to Forget in 2026, RealestK's music was described as moving further into atmospheric, mood-driven alt-R&B, prioritizing feeling over strict genre conventions.
+Coverage of the album highlighted his falsetto against cinematic, sweeping production, alongside more stripped-back, instrumentally minimal tracks, and framed the record as a continuation of the introspective, emotionally direct songwriting style he was known for earlier in his career.